 Don’t give up

 As you research PEMF therapy you will notice that while Oska Pulse is the most affordable and portable units available, it is still pricey.
-I can help you out a little bit by offering you a $55 discount when you use promo code DIVA at check out.
-You can also make no interest payments by paying with PayPal’s 90 day same as cash payment plan.
-Understandably, that may still not fit your budget and if that is the case I have a couple of suggestions.
-Explain to family and friends how PEMF therapy may be your best option.
+I can help you out a little bit by offering you a $55 discount when you use promo code CYNTHIA55 at check out.
+You can also make no-interest payments by paying with PayPal’s 90 days same as cash payment plan.
+Understandably, that may still not fit your budget, and if that is the case I have a couple of suggestions.
+Explain to family and friends how PEMF therapy maybe your best option.
 Then ask them to donate towards the expense in lieu of a birthday/Christmas/Chanukah/holiday gift.
 Another option is to host a fundraiser at your church or local community group.
 Don’t give up on the hope of experiencing real relief just because you don’t have the funds.
 In the end the money you put out today to battle the pain and destruction from endometriosis and abdominal adhesions is just a drop in the bucket compared to what you will spend on surgeries and pain medication.